-Figure 1 - A RESOLUTION OPTING TO JOIN THE STATEWIDE LUMP-SUM VOLUNTEER FIREFIGHTER RETIREMENT PLAN THE CITY CO , MINNESOTA, DOES ORDAIN: Volunteer Firefighter Retireme Employees Retirement Assoc the Voluntary Statewide Lump-Sum ent Plan administered by the Public iation (PERA); and epartment Relief Association have jointly WHEREAS: consented to and obtained a of Statewide Lump-Sum Volunte PERA not less than 120 days cost analysis for joining the Voluntary er Firefighter Retirement Plan from ellbeing of our community and wishes to EFORE, BE IT RESOLVED BY IINNESOTA: THE CITY COUNCIL OF THE CITY OF Volun admir the \$ 2) The C tary Statewide Lump-Sum Volu istered by PERA under the ter benefit level per year of s yor are hereby authorized to execute all The motion f Councilmem or the adoption of the foregoing ber and was o g resolution was proposed by duly seconded by Councilmember nereon, the following voted in favor: said resolution was declared due to the clared due to the clared due to the clared due to the clared due to the uly passed and adopted by the City , 20 BY: ATTEST: Mayor City Clerk or Administrator
+Figure 1 - A RESOLUTION OPTING TO JOIN THE STATEWIDE LUMP-SUM VOLUNTEER FIREFIGHTER RETIREMENT PLAN THE CITY CO UNCIL OF THE CITY , MINNESOTA, DOES ORDAIN: WHEREAS: he Voluntary Statewide Lump-Sum ent Plan administered by the Public iation (PERA): and WHEREAS: The City and the City's Fire Deconsented to and obtained a consented Lump-Sum Voluntee epartment Relief Association have jointly cost analysis for joining the Voluntary er Firefighter Retirement Plan from WHEREAS: PERA not less than 120 days ago; and WHEREAS: The City highly values the contributions of City Fire Department members to the safety and wellbeing of our community and wishes to safeguard their pension investments in a prudent manner.
+NOW THEREFORE, BE IT RESOLVED BY THE CITY COUNCIL OF THE CITY OF, MINNESOTA: The City hereby approves coverage by and requests participation in the Voluntary Statewide Lump-Sum Volunteer Firefighter Retirement Plan administered by PERA under the terms provided in the PERA cost analysis at the \$ benefit level per year of service; and The City Clerk/Administrator and Mayor are hereby authorized to execute all documents necessary to effectuate the intent of this resolution.
+The motion for the adoption of the foregoing resolution was proposed by Councilmember and was duly seconded by Councilmember and upon vote being taken thereon, the following voted in favor: and the following voted against the same: Whereupon said resolution was declared duly passed and adopted by the City Council of the City of, on, 20 BY: ATTEST: Mayor City Clerk or Administrator